 Plus, it is a minority language of two nations — Hungry and Ukraine.

-You can also find sizeable Romanian immigrants scattered across many countries like Germany, the UK, Russian, Italy, Spain, Canada, the USA, and more.
+You can also find sizeable Romanian immigrants scattered across many countries, such as Germany, the UK, Russia, Italy, Spain, Canada, the USA, and more.

 5 Great Benefits of Learning Romanian

-When you devote the time and energy it takes to become fluent in Romanian, you need to be sure you’re passionate about it or have some convincing reasons.
+When you devote the time and energy it takes to become fluent in Romanian, you must be sure you’re passionate about it or have some convincing reasons.

 Need more motivation and inspiration to learn Romanian?